Sabalenka returns with win over Tomljanovic at Kremlin Cup | Sports-Games

 - Country:

-Aryna Sabalenka played a match for the first time since reaching the U.S. Open semifinals and subsequently testing positive for the coronavirus, beating Ajla Tomljanovic 7-6 (2), 4-6, 6-1 Wednesday to reach the quarterfinals of the Kremlin Cup.
+In her first match since reaching the U.S. Open semifinals and subsequently testing positive for COVID-19, Aryna Sabalenka beat Ajla Tomljanovic 7-6 (2), 4-6, 6-1 to reach the quarterfinals of the Kremlin Cup.

-The second-ranked Belarusian, who had a bye in the first round, had 10 aces but also made 30 unforced errors.
+The No. 2-ranked Sabalenka, who had a bye in the first round here, served 10 aces but also made 30 unforced errors.

+"She's a tough opponent for the first match after a long time out," Sabalenka said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)